Eden-Kramer-Lab/Common_Oscillator_Models/README.md

 # Common Oscillator Models

-Code repository for all of the methods described and the analysis performed in *Switching Functional Network Models of Oscillatory Brain Dynamics*.
+Code repository for all of the methods described and the analysis performed in Switching Functional Network Models of Oscillatory Brain Dynamics, *The 56th Asilomar Conference on Signals, Systems & Computer, IEEE*, 2022.

 The detailed explantion of the code is at the top of each Matlab script file.
 Below is a brief description of all scripts in this repo.